charlesyz/Tetris-Ai/README.md

 # Tetris-Ai
 AI developed to play Tetris using a neural network and genetic algorithm

+# How to Run
+If you would like to run the neural network for yourself, simply download Tetris2.py and Neural.py and run Tetris2.py with Python 3.
+The Tetris AI uses NumPy for array handling, but other than that there are no required packages.

 ## Intro
 Over the March Break Week of 2018, I wanted to delve into machine learning.
 I decided to build on my previous project where I created a Tetris clone in C by creating an AI that would play the game.
 However, I decided to use Python as I thought it'd be a great opportunity to learn a new language.
 Python also has great neural network libraries that I want to learn in the future, such as OpenAI.
 So, I had one week to learn python, learn about Neural Networks, and create a neural network from scratch.